All Episodes

 We love that.

-So we're gonna we're not gonna affiliate with just one network anymore.
+So we're not going to affiliate with just one network anymore.

-We're gonna start our own e-network, and we're gonna send our polsters out to be guests on every network to discuss our poll to give our poll more prominence.
+We're going to start our own e-network, and we're going to send our pollsters out to be guests on every network to discuss our poll to give our poll more prominence.

 Well, this list lit a fire over there at CNN because they claim it's the exact opposite.

-They got this nice little argument going on between these two liberal companies, with one accusing the other of lying.
+We got this nice little argument going on between these two liberal companies with one accusing the other of lying.

 I guess they're both accusing the other of lying.